oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # How to run Operator integration tests locally on Oracle Linux

-- Configure a supported version of Kubernetes cluster.
+- Install supported version Helm and Kubernetes cluster.
+For detail see [ https://oracle.github.io/weblogic-kubernetes-operator/userguide/introduction/introduction/].
-- Install supported version git.
-- Install supported version mvn.
-- Install supported version Helm.
 - Install supported version JDK.
+Need JDK Version 11+ and above.
 - Clone the weblogic-kubernetes-operator repository
 - Setup a personal account on container-registry.oracle.com
 - Log into container-registry.oracle.com and signup for access to WebLogic 12.2.1.4 images from container-registry.oracle.com/middleware/weblogic:12.2.1.4